applewoodsmokedham/metagraph/memory-bank/productContext.md

 6. As a new Bitcoin developer, I want to understand how Alkanes smart contracts work so that I can start developing my own.

+7. As a smart contract developer, I want to see detailed execution traces of my transactions so that I can debug and optimize my code.

+8. As a developer, I want a consistent user interface across all method pages so that I can quickly learn how to use new methods.

 ## Key Features

 1. **Endpoint Toggle**: Switch between Production and Local environments with real-time health status indication.